Q5: The ground state energy of the hydrogen atom is –13.6 eV. What are the kinetic and potential energies of the electron in this state?

 According to Bohr’s model:

-And, energy of a ground state electronic hydrogen atom, Ee
+And, the energy of a ground state electronic hydrogen atom, Ee

 Also, the energy of a ground state muonic hydrogen atom, Eμ α mμ